 Inside the Babadiscourse: How 'The Babadook' Became a Queer Icon

-The real question is not why the drama-loving supernatural entity became a symbol for the LGBTQ community three years after its eponymous film was released—it's why this took so long.
+The real question is not why the drama-loving supernatural entity became a symbol for the LGBTQ community years after its eponymous film was released—it's why this took so long.

 Illustration by Kayla Wasil

-Three years ago , like everyone else, I watched the much-lauded horror film, The Babadook.
+Years ago, like everyone else, I watched the much-lauded horror film, The Babadook.
 The dark, shadow lurker terrified me: It clawed on the wall and croaked its own name like a true freak.

 Then, in a swift flight from the ceiling, "Mister" Babadook revealed itself to be a wildly absurd ghoul in a sort of gothic-circus ensemble.
 The Babadook first manifests in a storybook, in which the creature pops out of every page saying disturbing things while showing you its creepy face and long, slender hands.

 The Babadook turns out to be completely obsessed with tormenting the innocent mother and son at the center of the film, and the whole movie is absolutely depressing, but I did enjoy it.
-However, I didn't think about the Babadook again after that screening—that is, not until earlier this week when a new phenomenon rose to the internet's surface: Through a series of memes, the Babadook is being worshipped as an LGBT icon.
+However, I didn't think about the Babadook again after that screening—that is, not until a new phenomenon rose to the internet's surface: Through a series of memes, the Babadook is being worshipped as an LGBT icon.

 "It's this tall monster," says Rex, a queer man who believes that the Babadook is obviously also very queer.
 "He's like—or they, let's not gender the Babadook—the Babadook is in this large overcoat and it has big teeth.
 They look very campy," Rex explains respectfully.
 In an interview with Broadly, Rex shared his account of what appears to be a mass cultural happening.
 He realized that the Babadook is queer seemingly simultaneously with hundreds of other people.